Beryl-Jingxin/PyExoCross/docs/source/stickspectra.md

 `UncFilter(Y/N)`, `Threshold(Y/N)`, and `QNsFilter(Y/N)` are filters, please see [**Filters**](`https://pyexocross.readthedocs.io/en/latest/filters.html`).

+For ExoMol, ExoMolHR, and ExoAtom input, QN labels and formats used by `QNsFilter(Y/N)` are derived from the metadata by default.
+The `QNslabel` and `QNsformat` rows in examples are optional overrides for custom or legacy files.

 ## Plot stick spectra

 `PlotStickSpectra(Y/N)`: If you need plot a figure of stick spectra (intensity or emisivity), please write `Y` after `PlotStickSpectra(Y/N)`, otherwise, write `N`.